-Terms of Reference, the Committee shall monitor, evaluate, advise and make decisions on behalf of the Board with respect to all strategic and significant financial and property matters and policies of the University.
+Alignment with Guiding Dare to Discover, Preservation Plan for Maintenance and Functional Documents Renewal Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section numbers) PSLA Act, Section 60 (1) (b) refers: The Board of a public post-secondary institution shall develop, manage, and operate, alone or in co-operation with any person or organization, programs, services and facilities for the educational or cultural advancement of the people of Alberta.
+BFPC Terms of Reference, Section 3) g states: 3.
+MANDATE OF THE COMMITTEE Except as provided in paragraph 4 and in the Board's General Committee Terms of Reference, the Committee shall monitor, evaluate, advise and make decisions on behalf of the Board with respect to all strategic and significant financial and property matters and policies of the University.
 The Committee shall also consider any other matter delegated to the Committee by the Board.
 Without limiting the generality of the foregoing, the Committee shall: f) approve original Capital Expenditure Authorization Request (CEAR) or individual Supplemental CEARs up to a maximum of \$7 million and aggregate total CEAR and Supplemental CEARs up to a maximum of \$14 million.
 The Vice-President (Facilities and Operations) is authorized to approve original CEARs or individual Supplemental CEARs up to \$2 million and aggregate total CEAR and Supplemental CEARs up to \$4 million. g) review and recommend to the Board original Capital Expenditure Authorization Requests or individual Supplemental CEARs up to, but not exceeding \$14 million.
 BFPC Terms of Reference, Section 4) c states: 4.
 LIMITATIONS ON DELEGATION BY THE BOARD The general delegation of authority by the Board to the Committee shall be limited as set out in this paragraph.
 Notwithstanding the general delegation of authority to the Committee set out in paragraph 3, the Board shall: (c) approve capital expenditures of more than \$7 million or expenditures which, when combined with other expenditures for the same project, would equal more than \$7 million;

-reduing (morade meeting dates)
+routing (molade meeting dates)

 Consultative Route Chemical Materials Engineering Building Renewal Project Steering

 (parties who have seen the Committee

 proposal and in what capacity) Dean, Faculty of Engineering

 Vice-President, Facilities and Operations

 Associated Vice-President, Planning and Project Delivery, Facilities and

 Operations

-Approval Route (Governance) Board Finance and Property Committee (BFPC) - for recommendation -
+Approval Route (Governance) Board Finance and Property Committee (BFPC) - for approval -

 (including meeting dates) November 25, 2014

-Board of Governors (BG) - for approval - December 10, 2014
+Board of Governors (BG)

 Final Approver Board of Governors